 The final column is your current reorder point (which we have not set in our example).
 It’s listed there so you can compare the recommended reorder point against the current reorder point.

-Adjusting your reorder point
+Step 3: Adjust your reorder point

 Now that you’ve got the numbers, here are some things to keep in mind: